olcf/NewUserQuickStart/Frontier/README.md

 ## Python on OLCF Systems
 In high-performance computing, Python is heavily used to analyze scientific data on the system.
-OLCF has a "Python on OLCF Systems" guide with in the software guide docs.olcf.ornl.gov> Software> Python on OLCF Systems or, https://docs.olcf.ornl.gov/software/python/index.html#python-on-olcf-systems
+OLCF has a "Python on OLCF Systems" guide within the software guide.
+To find it, go to [https://docs.olcf.ornl.gov](https://docs.olcf.ornl.gov)> Software> Python on OLCF Systems.
+[Link](https://docs.olcf.ornl.gov/software/python/index.html#python-on-olcf-systems).

 It tells you how to load the latest versions of python, manage your environment and run python on Summit, Frontier and Andes.